What causes Female Infertility?

 Symptoms of infertility in women

-Female infertility can go unnoticed or, on the contrary, certain signs can make it quite obvious.
-For example, in cases of female infertility due to an endocrine factor, hormonal alterations usually lead to amenorrhea or menstrual irregularities, which are signs that there is some kind of problem and are reasons why women should visit a fertility specialist.
-Also, a blockage in the fallopian tubes or the presence of myomas in the uterine cavity can cause a woman pain or some kind of discomfort.
-There are, however, cases in which the patient has no noticeable symptoms and, therefore, is not fully aware that there is a fertility issue.
+Also, a blockage in the fallopian tubes or the presence of fibroids in the uterine cavity can cause the woman pain or some kind of discomfort.
+There are, however, cases in which the patient does not have noticeable symptoms and therefore, is not fully aware that there is a fertility issue.

 Female Infertility Treatment

-Female infertility can be treated either with medication or surgery.
+Female infertility can be treated with either medication or surgery.
 The method of choice, however, depends on the cause of infertility and its severity:

 Fertility drugs